Blitz00X/maintenance_scripts/README.md

 3. **Run LMS (Explain)** – enables `--explain`.
 4. **Run LMS (Fix + Explain)** – combines both flags.

-The Node wrapper at `lms/run.js` simply spawns `bash lms/lms.sh …`, so results appear in the integrated terminal exactly as they would from a shell.
+The Node wrapper at `lms/run.js` simply spawns `./lms.sh …`, so results appear in the integrated terminal exactly as they would from a shell.

 ## Check Catalogue (Overview)